Maria Taylor (musician): Launch of solo efforts

-Azure Ray Reunion & More
+Azure Ray reunion and more

 Azure Ray then reunited for a one-off reunion show in December 2008 at Los Angeles's iconic Troubadour.
 In 2010, they released their first album in six years, Drawing Down the Moon.

 Overlook, Taylor's 4th solo album, was released August 16, 2011.
 After moving back to her hometown of Birmingham, Taylor was unable to write for nearly a year, eventually composing the entire album over two weeks during a break in touring with Azure Ray.
 This release marks the first time Taylor produced her own album.
 Paste called Overlook "her best, most animated collection in years."

 In August 2012, Rolling Stone premiered the new EP from Azure Ray, As Above, So Below.
 It was released on September 4, 2012, on Saddle Creek Records.
 The next year, Taylor released her fifth solo record Something About Knowing on October 29, 2013, on Saddle Creek Records.